 Oregano growing offers you more than an unlimited supply of this pantry staple.
 It also is a beautiful foliage plant, occasionally used as a ground cover under other plants.
 Low-maintenance and hardy, this herb is perfect for even a novice gardener.

-Good Products For Growing Oregano:
+Good Products At Amazon For Growing Oregano:

 - Neem Bliss Cold-Pressed Neem Oil